IBM/opensource-ai-workshop/docs/lab-4/README.md

 /q
 ```

-TODO: WE NEED TO PUT IN A BLURB ABOUT GRANITE HERE
+The Granite family of foundation models span an increasing variety of modalities, including language, code, time series, and science (e.g., materials) - with much more to come.
+We're building them with transparency and with focus on fulfilling rigorous enterprise requirements that are emerging for AI.
+If you'd like to learn more about the models themselves and how we build them, check out Granite Models.

+The mission of the Granite Community organization is to work collaboratively across industries and geographies to leverage Granite to solve problems and bring value across use cases, from code generation and modernization, to forecasting and predictive maintenance, to materials discovery.

 ## Prepare to train your model

-!!! note
-    If you are running CPU only, or don't have a modern GPU or a Apple M1/M2/M3 this will take a long time.
-We strongly suggest finding someone with a GPU enabled machine to continue with this workshop.
-If anything the instructor or teaching assistants should have a laptop that can be projected on the main screen.

-1. Pull down an example `qna.yaml`.
+1) Pull down an example `qna.yaml`.
 But wait what is a `qna.yaml`?
 There's a few things you should know before going any further.

 Knowledge is based more on answering questions that involve facts, data, or references.